 But first, a quick refresher…

-- Think quality not quantity—remember, a long list doesn’t equal a good list.
-Keeping tasks to a minimum means you set yourself a realistic and achievable goals.
+- Think quality, not quantity—remember, a long list doesn’t equal a good list.
+Keeping tasks to a minimum means you set yourself a realistic and achievable goal.

 - Prioritizing tasks maximizes your task list’s productivity value.